-This software is supplied as a stand-alone utility, available from http://www.prosoft-technology.com.
+This software is supplied as a stand-alone utility, available at: www.prosoft-technology.com.
 To install the PDS, follow these steps:

-- 1 Navigate to Products > ProSoft Software. - 2 Scroll through the list to locate ProSoft Discovery Service. - 3 Choose PROSOFT DISCOVERY SERVICE to install.
+- 1 Navigate to PRODUCTS > PROSOFT SOFTWARE. - 2 Scroll through the list to locate ProSoft Discovery Service. - 3 Choose ProSoft Discovery Service to install.